FRickReich/shipyard-web/DOCUMENTATION.md

 ## Use-Case

 -   User registers at page and creates a project, gives it a name and an api-url, then he can create:
 -   A set of translation-collections (a named array of translations, folder/directory, so to say).
 -   Add translation strings to these collections
 -   Add a message of the day and apply a calendar to it

 ## Workflows

+-   Account
+    -   logs in
+    -   has to create at least one team (cypress.io style)
+        -   can manage team, give it a name, invite members
+    -   creates a project
+        -   sets up project and manages is
+        -   add items, characters, i.e.

 ### Test

 -   create a test on the webapp or api
 -   read test through unity plugin-asset

 public Shipyard shipyard = new Shipyard();
 shipyard.serve("test");